sushiswap/sushi-docs/docs/Developers/Miso/MISOFarmFactory.md

 function setCurrentTemplateId(uint256 _templateType, uint256 _templateId) external
 ```

 Sets the current template ID for any type.
+Must have operator access.

 #### Parameters